p85/ines/README.md

 My Entry for the [IT-Talents Code Competition](https://www.it-talents.de/foerderung/code-competition/edeka-digital-code-competition-08-2019).

 This Program is written in [ClojureScript](https://clojurescript.org/).
-This is my first ClojureScript Project.
+This was my first ClojureScript Project.
 I have used this Code Competition to learn Clojure/ClojureScript.

 It was a great experience.
 It took me roughly two Weeks.